-First of all, interest rates are much lower compared to those of short term business loans.
+First of all, interest rates can potentially be lower compared to those of short term business loans.

-Depending on your business history and needs, you could see rates ranging between 6% and 30%.
+Depending on your business history and needs, you might see rates ranging between 6% and 30%.

 Short term loans, on the other hand, can have APRs as high as the triple digits in some cases.

-You can get approved for higher amounts in order to take care of larger business needs, with many lenders offering between $500,000 and $1 million.
+You might get approved for higher amounts in order to take care of larger business needs, with many lenders offering between $500,000 and $1 million.

-The extended repayment period that comes with business term loans typically last anywhere between one and five years.
+The extended repayment period that comes with business term loans could in some cases last anywhere between one and five years.

-Keep in mind, that number can be even higher depending on your specific circumstances.
+Keep in mind, that number might be even higher depending on your specific circumstances.

-A longer repayment term can be extremely helpful in making payments more affordable because the expense is spread out over an extended period.
+A longer repayment term could be extremely helpful in making payments more affordable because the expense is spread out over an extended period.

-It also gives you more time to turn that new expense (or investment) into a profitable venture.
+It can also give you more time to turn that new expense (or investment) into a profitable venture.

 While term loans come with several perks, there are some disadvantages to be aware of as well.

 One huge consideration is the cost of prepaying your loan.
-Business term loans typically amortize, meaning most of your payment goes towards interest at the beginning of the loan.
+Business term loans sometimes amortize, meaning most of your payment goes towards interest at the beginning of the loan.

 As you continue to make payments, a larger portion goes towards principal over the life of your loan.

-Paying off your loan early isn’t always beneficial since most of your initial payments went towards interest anyway.
+Paying off your loan early isn’t always beneficial since most of your initial payments may go towards interest anyway.

 If you’ve been making payments for a long period, you’ve probably been putting most of your money towards interest.